 Organic rosemary extract – recommend permitting organic rosemary extract as per EU Regulation 889/2008

-Labelling of vitamins C and E – increase clarity of labelling for the consumer – allow labelling of ascorbic acid and tocopherol as these vitamins but also include either E number or additive name.
+Labelling of vitamins C and E – increase clarity of labelling for the consumer – allow labelling of ascorbic acid and tocopherol as Vitamin C and Vitamin E but also include either E number or additive name.

 Bakery tin release agents – delete requirement to use organic release agents, but continue to require the use of organic dusting flours (if flour is used).
 Invite manufacturers of organic release agents to contact us.

 Sulphur dioxide (SO₂) levels in wine of 2-4.9 mg/l residual sugar – recommended levels of 100mg/l total; 30mg/l free SO₂ for red and 140mg/l total and 30mg/l free SO₂ for white and rosé.

 Organic additives – propose requiring use of locust bean gum, Arabic gum and guar gum as organic.
 New exceptional permission to publish for soya lecithin.
 Remove requirements for other additives to be organic due to lack of availability.